Everett J. Harrington

 He has received numerous awards in recognition of his outstanding work including the Distinguished Service Award, the highest honor of the Department of the Interior.
 He authored and co-authored numerous technical papers and articles.
 Ev was a Fellow of IEEE and was been active in IEEE activities.

 In January 1972, Ev retired from BPA to spend more time on his interests in farming, building, mechanics, hunting and skiing.
-He is a real enthusiast in all of these areas.
+He was a real enthusiast in all of these areas.
 He and his wife Ginny, have built a beautiful home on their 80-acre ranch near Sisters in Central Oregon.
-Ev is a master "tinkerer", spending a great deal of time redesigning, overhauling and repairing his farm machinery.
+Ev was a master "tinkerer", spending a great deal of time redesigning, overhauling and repairing his farm machinery.
 As a consequence, he has not had enough time for skiing or hunting.
 Ev continued to maintain an active interest in electrical engineering, and served as a consultant to BPA and others when his retirement activities permitted.

 Ev and Ginny have three children, a son Steve, a Ph.D. in Physics doing research work at the University of Washington, a daughter Susie, living at home and planning to attend art school in the future, and a daughter Beverly Bow, residing in Eugene, Oregon.